Tatzy/odin-recipes/README.md

 # odin-recipes
-A recipe website from The Odin Project
+A recipe website made as a task from The Odin Project.
+I will demonstrate my knowledge about basic HTML with this project.